Liquid Death: Products

 The drink is sold in a 16.9 USoz "tallboy" drink can.
 In 2020, the brand introduced a sparkling water variety.
-Its manufacturer is Supplying Demand, Inc. In addition to the original sparkling water, Liquid Death also introduced four flavored carbonated beverages including Mango Chainsaw, Severed Lime, Convicted Melon, and Berry It Alive.
-Unlike their unflavored seltzer these flavored carbonated beverages ("sparkling waters") are actually akin to all-natural, low-calorie sodas as they not only contained added natural flavorings/extracts but also acidulants and some added sugar (from agave nectar) as well.
-The sugar sparkling waters have each around 20 calories.
-In March 2023, the company announced sale of three tea flavors: Grim Leafer, Rest in Peach, and Dead Billionaire.
-Dead Billionaire was originally called Armless Palmer, a play on the popular iced tea and lemonade beverage Arnold Palmer, but after Arizona Beverage Company threatened to sue the company for commercial use of the Palmer name in November 2023, Liquid Death announced the name change to Dead Billionaire, taking a jab at the late golfer.
-All tea flavors contain agave nectar and 30 mg of caffeine.
+Its manufacturer is Supplying Demand, Inc. In addition to the original sparkling water, Liquid Death introduced four flavored carbonated beverages: Mango Chainsaw, Severed Lime, Convicted Melon, and Berry It Alive.
+Unlike their unflavored seltzer, these carbonated beverages ("sparkling waters") are akin to all-natural, low-calorie sodas as they contain added natural flavorings/extracts, natural acidulants and natural added sugar (from agave nectar).
+The sugar sparkling waters have around 20 calories each.
+In March 2023, the company announced three new tea flavors: Grim Leafer, Rest in Peach, and Dead Billionaire.
+Dead Billionaire was originally called Armless Palmer, a play on the popular iced tea and lemonade beverage Arnold Palmer, but changed the name after Arizona Beverage Company threatened to sue for commercial use of the Palmer name in November 2023.
+Up until early 2025, all tea flavors contain agave nectar and 30 mg of caffeine.
+In early 2025, the company began to add stevia to its teas causing significant backlash from long time consumers on the change citing the undue sweetness and harsh stevia aftertaste.

-Liquid Death is also a producer of NFTs, which they called Murder Head Death Club.
+Liquid Death is a producer of NFTs, which they called Murder Head Death Club.